CongducPham/PEPR_AgriFutur/Gateway/README.md

 - 2 pre-configured devices with address 26011DAA and 26011DB1
 - 26011DAA is a soil humidity device with the capacitive SEN0308 sensor
 	- Device name is `SOIL-AREA-1`
-	- `temperatureSensor_0` as the internal default logical sensor on the WaziGate for soil humidity data.
+	- `temperatureSensor_0` as the internal default logical sensor on the gateway for soil humidity data.
 Display will show `Soil Humidity Sensor/Raw value from SEN0308`
-	- `temperatureSensor_5` as the internal default logical sensor on the WaziGate for the soil temperature data if a DS18B20 is connected.
+	- `temperatureSensor_5` as the internal default logical sensor on the gateway for the soil temperature data if a DS18B20 is connected.
 Display will show `Soil Temperature Sensor/degree Celcius`
 	- `analogInput_6` as the internal default logical sensor for battery voltage.
 Display will show `Battery voltage/volt, low battery whebn lower than 2.85V`
 - 26011DB1 is a soil humidity device with the Watermark WM200 tensiometer sensor
 	- Device name is `SOIL-AREA-2`
-	- `temperatureSensor_0` as the internal default logical sensor on the WaziGate for soil humidity data.
+	- `temperatureSensor_0` as the internal default logical sensor on the gateway for soil humidity data.
 It provides the converted resistance value in centibar, Taking into account the soil temperature data.
 Display will show `Soil Humidity Sensor/centibars from WM200`
-	- `temperatureSensor_1` as the internal default logical sensor on the WaziGate for soil humidity data.
+	- `temperatureSensor_1` as the internal default logical sensor on the gateway for soil humidity data.
 It provides the raw resistance value measured from the Watermark sensor.
 The value is scaled down by 10, so to get the real resistance value one must multiply by 10.
 Display will show `Soil Humidity Sensor/scaled value from WM200 real=x10`
-	- `temperatureSensor_5` as the internal default logical sensor on the WaziGate for the soil temperature data if a DS18B20 is connected.
+	- `temperatureSensor_5` as the internal default logical sensor on the gateway for the soil temperature data if a DS18B20 is connected.
 Display will show `Soil Temperature Sensor/degree Celcius`
 	- `analogInput_6` as the internal default logical sensor for battery voltage.
 Display will show `Battery voltage/volt, low battery whebn lower than 2.85V`

 Insert the SD card in the Raspberry Pi and then power the Raspberry Pi.
 The customized gateway is ready when the main `GenericSensorPlatform` screen appears on the OLED indicating `SOIL-AREA-1` and `SOIL-AREA-2` devices.
 You may see a succession of `[ Internet NO ]` and/or `[ Internet OK ]` and black screen before the main main screen appears on the OLED.